IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The following variables are used:

-* qdelay: When the sender receives RTCP feedback, the qdelay is calculated as outlined in
+* qdelay: When the sender receives feedback, the qdelay is calculated as outlined in
 {{RFC6817}}.
 A qdelay sample is obtained for each received acknowledgement.

 * last_update_qdelay_avg_time (0): Last time qdelay_avg was updated [s].